top of page

 I therefore stick to the assumption that we have to recognise the special nature of the human being and his consciousness, Human consciousness appears as a revolutionary intervention in creation, because the "animal" was able to get out of its bondage.
 It began to ask about the background, which reveals its peculiarity to us.

 With my belief in a Creator, I can reconcile the riddle of creation as symbolism and the creative faculty of man in its contradictions.
+In the background we come across the divine "quantum", which I have described in detail in the aforementioned study In the Trap of Being (section 9.3).
 A proof of God cannot be created with it, but the realisation of the unifying two-unity of creation, as I have presented it in this essay, gives us an unmistakable hint.
 In free and unfortunately also stray action, we realise the Creator's experiment with which he challenges us.

 Footnotes